AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

     ![](assets/push-genai-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Use reference content]** option for the AI Assistant to personalize new content based on your campaign content, name, and selected audience.
+1. Enable the **[!UICONTROL Use reference content]** option for the AI Assistant for Content Accelerator to personalize new content based on your campaign content, name, and selected audience.

-    Your prompt must always be tied to a specific context.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.